Lebala is a remote and tranquil camp in the very North of Botswana.

 An early breakfast of porridge or cereal, muffins, tea and coffee is taken around the campfire before the morning game drive.

-Brunch is served on return from the morning activity and may include fruit, toast, various cheeses, a hot savoury dish (we had beef and vegetables) as well as various breakfast items such as mushrooms, sausages and beans, with eggs usually cooked to order.
+Brunch is served on return from the morning activity and may include fruit, toast, various cheeses, and a hot savoury dish (we had beef and vegetables), as well as various breakfast items such as mushrooms, sausages and beans, with eggs usually cooked to order.
 The freshly baked bread and just-cooked eggs were wonderful.
-When we were very late back from our morning activity having successfully tracked a pride of lions quite a distance from camp, the rest of the breakfast was not quite as appealing, but we all appreciated that we weren’t rushed back to camp and that Kwando lived up to their promise that game viewing is the priority and food can wait!
+On a previous trip we were very late back from our morning activity having successfully tracked a pride of lions quite a distance from camp, and while what was left of breakfast was not quite as appealing, we all appreciated that Kwando lived up to their promise that game viewing is the priority and food can wait!

-Afternoon tea is served just before heading out on the late afternoon activity, usually in the lounge.
-The selection could put many patisseries to shame and on different visits we’ve enjoyed sausage rolls, spinach and goat's cheese quiche, orange cake and melt-in-your-mouth custard biscuits, along with homemade lemonade and iced tea.
+Afternoon tea is served just before the late afternoon activity, usually in the lounge.
+On different visits we've enjoyed roast vegetable wraps, sausage rolls, spinach and goat's cheese quiche, orange cake and melt-in-your-mouth custard biscuits, along with homemade lemonade and iced tea.
+On our last visit this was also accompanied by jars of marinated feta and mushrooms and a very popular chilli jam.

 A three-course dinner is served when you get back from your afternoon game drive; the time really depends on what you see on the drive.
-We started our three-course dinner with onion soup, which we thought was over-seasoned and a bit too salty.
-But the roast chicken and fresh vegetables were delicious, nicely rounded off by a traditional apple crumble served with custard.
+We started with a cheese and tomato filo pastry, which we thought was a little bland.
+But the main course of chicken tarragon with rice, peas and carrots was delicious.
+We thought the dessert of chocolate and pear flan was good, but it was possibly a little rich for some.

 Dining style: Group Meals